dominikh/go-tools/staticcheck/README.md

   a missing `defer`, or otherwise questionable code.
 - Don't use `*&x` or `&*x` to copy values.
 The compiler will optimize it to `x`.
-- Checks that a string comparison isn't impossible, based on string lengths.
-E.g. comparing two strings of lengths 2 and 3 for equality will never return true.
+- Checks that comparing sliced strings won't always return the same result due to mismatching lengths.

 Additionally, if the `-dubious` flag is used, the following possibly wrong constructs will be flagged: